Barboso History, Family Crest & Coats of Arms

 The surname Barboso was first found in Milan (Italian: Milano, Milanese: Milan), the second-most populous city in Italy and the capital of Lombardy where the earliest records date back to 1145 with Filippo Barbo, a castle owner and leader of the town of Cremona.

-Important Dates for the Barboso family
+Early History of the Barboso family

 This web page shows only a small excerpt of our Barboso research.
 More information is included under the topic Early Barboso History in all our PDF Extended History products and printed products wherever possible.